 Although the estimate for construction in the United States is $150 per square foot, that cost fluctuates depending on where you build.
 For instance, the construction costs for building a custom home in St. George, Utah, are vastly different than they are in Los Angeles, California, or even Salt Lake City, Utah.

-The price discrepancy is due to changes of the price of materials, building permits, labor, and other fees by location.
+The price discrepancy is due to changes in the price of materials, building permits, labor, and other fees by location.
 No matter where you build, there is always a potential for unforeseen costs.
 For example, rocky surfaces require special machinery to remove, which may affect your budget.

 Our team will analyze potential build sites to provide you with an estimate and alert you to any factors that may increase your costs.